mongodb/docs-mongodb-shell/source/includes/install/linux-rpm.rst

 Download the .rpm File
 ``````````````````````

-If you are unable to add a MongoDB repository, you can also
-download ``.rpm`` packages from the MongoDB repository.
-You need to
+You can also download ``.rpm`` packages from the MongoDB repository.
-provide the path to the downloaded package when you run ``yum`` to
-install ``mongosh``.

 For RHEL, the repository is organized in the following way: